 Emergency Patients in Kenya

-The ability to boost capacity to deliver oxygen therapy is the cornerstone of the overall approach to managing patients during an emergency and it has implications for the functioning of the entire system.
-According to the WHO, oxygen therapy is recommended for all severe and critical COVID‐19 patients.
-For these reasons, emergency care centres should be equipped with pulse oximeters, functioning oxygen systems including single‐use oxygen delivery interfaces.
+The ability to deliver oxygen therapy is the cornerstone of the overall approach to managing patients during an emergency, and it has implications for the functioning of the entire system.
+According to the WHO, oxygen therapy is recommended for all severe and critically ill patients.
+For these reasons, emergency care centres should be equipped with functioning oxygen systems, including single‐use oxygen delivery interfaces and pulse oximeters.

 In a recent survey of emergency care centres across Kenya, over 30% of the facilities did not have a regular supply of oxygen.
 Close to 90% of those with oxygen did not have piped oxygen in the emergency department and delivered oxygen directly from the tanks to the patient.